 Weitzman National Museum of American Jewish History

-There are plenty of amazing museums and galleries in Philly, but the Weitzman National Museum of American Jewish History is one of the best.
+There are plenty of amazing museums and art galleries in Philly, but the Weitzman National Museum of American Jewish History is a favorite among locals and visitors alike.
 With over 20,000 artifacts detailing the American Jewish experience, it’s easy to spend all day in this five-story institution.

 The museum’s artifacts span the past 300 years and include famous pieces like Irving Berlin’s piano and Alfred Einstein’s pipe.
 The Weitzman National Museum of American Jewish History is truly a culturally enriching experience for the whole family.